Telehealth vs Telemedicine: Differences, Benefits & Use Cases

 How Does Telemedicine Work?

 Telemedicine isn’t appropriate for emergencies like a heart attack or stroke, cuts or lacerations, or broken bones that require x-rays, splints, or casts.
 Anything that requires immediate, hands-on care should be handled in person.
-However, the telemedicine app is very useful for simple issues and follow-up consultations.
+However, telemedicine app development plays a vital role in providing solutions for simple issues and follow-up consultations.

 For instance, if you suspect that a cat may be infected, you can schedule a virtual consultation with your healthcare provider to discuss your symptoms.
 If you’re on vacation and think you’re coming down with strep throat, you can communicate with your primary care physician.
 If you need a birth control medication, you can chat through your needs and get a same-day prescription.